U.S. Bank Receives "Outstandin - GuruFocus.com

 Although the most recent CRA rating covers an examination period ending December 31, 2020, U.S. Bank will continue its commitment to meeting community needs of low- and moderate-income individuals and low- and moderate-income communities.

-In 2022, U.S. Bank announced a five-year %24100+billion+community+benefits+plan (CBP) as part of the acquisition of MUFG Union Bank.
-The CBP will continue and expand the important work underway by both organizations to build and support equitable access to capital for the communities they serve.
+In 2022, U.S. Bank announced a five-year $100 billion community benefits plan (CBP) as part of the acquisition of MUFG Union Bank.
+The CBP will continue and expand the important work underway by both organizations to build and support equitable access to capital for the communities we serve.
 The CBP will begin to go into effect in the second quarter of 2023 once Union Bank customers have been converted to U.S. Bank.

-To learn more about U.S. Bank’s positive impact on the communities it serves, visit usbank.com%2Fcommunity.
+To learn more about U.S. Bank's positive impact on the communities it serves, visit usbank.com/community.

 About U.S. Bancorp: